 - chronic diarrhea

-- Crohn’s disease, an inflammation of the bowel, or other gastrointestinal disorders
+disease, which is an inflammation of the bowel

 - ongoing use of diuretics

 There are quite a few other possible causes of low magnesium.

 - heavy periods

 hepatic cirrhosis, hyperaldosteronism, and hypoparathyroidism

 - severe burns

 - ulcerative colitis, which is an inflammation of

 - uncontrolled diabetes